littlebizzy/slickstack/readme.md

 ## Compatibility

 SlickStack [ss] works best on VPS servers with KVM virtualization that have at least 2GB RAM from quality network providers such as DigitalOcean, Linode, Vultr, and Amazon Lightsail.
-The underlying LEMP configuration is meant specifically for single-site WordPress installations, and does not support [Multisite](https://codex.wordpress.org/Create_A_Network) installs.
+The underlying LEMP configuration is meant specifically for single-site WordPress installations, and does not support [Multisite](https://codex.wordpress.org/Create_A_Network) installations.
 SlickStack [ss] supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with pre-optimized settings that scale.

 *Last updated Feb 26, 2019*